-ADSL takes advantage of the fact the copper circuit between phone company central office and subscriber has unused capacity.
+ADSL takes advantage of the fact the subscriber copper circuit has unused capacity.
 Analog voice uses only a tiny fraction of available capacity.
 With clever engineering that unused capacity can be used to send and receive data.
 A tremendous amount of engineering has gone into DSL to allow 100 year old telephone copper loop deliver multimegabit Internet service.
-ADSL modems use a technique called discrete multi-tone (DMT) to divide available capacity into small chunks and send a few bits over each separate tone.
+ADSL modems use a technique called discrete multitone (DMT) to divide available capacity into small chunks and send a few bits over each separate tone.
 DMT has the advantage of being able to work around impairments by changing the number of bit bits sent in each tone.